 Tips for finding boarding schools

 Regardless of the reason, choosing a boarding school for your expat child is a long process.
-It’s recommended that you start looking for the right school at least 18 months in advance of them starting there.
+Start looking for the right school at least 18 months in advance of when you want them to start there.
 There may be cut-off dates for registration and selection exams to sit, so plan ahead.